All you need to know about growing Lion's Mane Mushrooms

 Our grow kits will begin to pin up in 1-2 weeks since placing the kit within the humidity bag.
 As the kits are ready growing, it is important you start the kit on time. see our storage guide for more information on this.

-Coral like growth?
+Handy growing guide - Coral like growth?

-Signs of low fresh air exchange (FAE) If you have set the bag up incorrectly, or are limiting air exchange in someway, your mushrooms will grow abnormal as they are searching for air, to rectify this, ensure your bag is correctly set up (as above) and the bag opening is not restricted in any way.
+Signs of low fresh air exchange (FAE): If you have set the bag up incorrectly, or are limiting air exchange in someway, your mushrooms will grow abnormal as they are searching for air.
+To rectify this, ensure your bag is correctly set up (as above) and the bag opening is not restricted in any way.

 When to harvest Lion's Mane mushrooms?

-Lion's mane will be edible at any strage of the growing process, however most people wait until it is fully grown, you will know this is the case when the spines or teeth have reached a length of 2-3cm.
+Lion's mane will be edible at any stage of the growing process, however most people wait until it is fully grown, you will know this is the case when the spines or teeth have reached a length of 2-3cm.
 The goal is to pick your mushroom before it spores.
-If you notice white powder on the tip of the spines or on the inside of the plastic humidity tend, this is an indication it is ready to pick.
+If you notice white powder on the tip of the spines or on the inside of the plastic humidity tent, this is an indication it is ready to pick.
 If the mushrooms have begun to sporate, the mushrooms will still be perfect to eat but they should be harvested.

 Harvesting and future crops.